Sovereign-Labs/sovereign-sdk/module-system/module-implementations/examples/sov-value-setter/README.md

 The `admin` (specified in the `ValueSetter` genesis) can update a single `u32` value by creating `CallMessage::SetValue(new_value)` message.
 Any other module can query the module state by invoking the `get_value` function.

-Please, check comments in the `genesis.rs, call.rs & query.rs` for implementation details.
+For implementation details, please check comments in the `genesis.rs, call.rs & query.rs`.